wp-plugins/amazon-link/readme.txt

 1. This is the example wishlist taken from [www.HouseInDorset.co.uk](http://www.houseindorset.co.uk/plugins/amazon-link)

 2. This shows the multinational Amazon link popup.

+3. This shows the Amazon Link Metabox that can be used to insert shortcode links into Posts or Pages.

 == Translations ==